jeff231li/alchemical-protein-ligand/01-system_files/README.md

 pdb4amber --nohyd protein.pdb > protein.noH.pdb
 ```

+## Combine protein and ligand to a single file
 Now that we have a prepared protein and ligand PDB files, we can combine these two with OpenMM modules to get a single PDB file (run `python 02-combine_protein-ligand.py` on the terminal).
 ```python
 from openmm.app import PDBFile, Modeller